 In both cases, you and your clients can benefit from professional design consulting services.

-A few of the ways I can help you and your clients are:
+A few of the ways I can help you and your clients sell their home better are:

 - Staging Consultation: revise the existing space in various ways, to create focus